OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 2. Start Media Node Controller
 $ ./media_node start

-3. This will run a service at port 3000 wich OpenVidu will use to deploy necessary containers.
+3. This will run a service at port 3000 which OpenVidu will use to deploy necessary containers.
 Add the private ip of this media node in "KMS_URIS=[]" in OpenVidu Pro machine in file located at "/opt/openvidu/.env" with this format:
         ...